chipzoller/hugo-clarity/README.md

 If using Baidu Analytics, configure the `baidu_analytics` global parameter in your site with your ID.

-If using Plausible Analytics, configure the `plausible_analytics` global parameters in your site with following.
+If using Plausible Analytics, configure the `plausible_analytics` global parameters in your site with the following.

 `enable` To enable plausible analytics change to `true`.